selfishprimate/curated-design-resources/README.md

 - [Coverr](https://www.coverr.co/): Beautiful Free Stock Video Footage
 - [Mixkit](https://mixkit.co/): Free assets for your next video project

-## Articles

-- [How We Hold Our Gadgets?](https://alistapart.com/article/how-we-hold-our-gadgets/): Where do hands and fingers fall on the device?
-- [Touch Gesture Reference Guide](https://www.lukew.com/ff/entry.asp?1071): The Touch Gesture Reference Guide is a unique set of resources for software designers and developers working on touch-based user interfaces.

 ## Typography

 - [Canva](https://www.canva.com/font-combinations/): This tool make typography easy.